hl2guide/firefox-privacy-guide/README.md

     * Brave
     * Opera

-This is due to Google implementing a far more restictive standard on internet browser extensions called **manifest V3**.
+This is due to Google implementing a far more restictive standard on internet browser extensions called **Manifest V3**.

 I recommend using **Mozilla Firefox** to avoid all of the limitations, complications and side-effects of this debacle.

 # 1.1 Installing Firefox for Desktop

-By desktop I am using it in the loosest meaing so it includes the majority of laptops and notebooks too.
+By desktop I am using it in the loosest meaning so it includes the majority of laptops and notebooks too.

 **Mozilla Firefox** is available for _Microsoft Windows_, _macOS_ and _Linux_.